DEENUU1/elmark-task/README.md

 #### Why FastAPI
 I chose the FastAPI framework because of:
-- database requirements.
+- Database requirements.
 In the case of the NoSQL database, I decided to use FastAPI due to its greater control, for comparison, Django has its own built-in ORM system which does not officially support NoSQL databases
 - The project is relatively small, with only 2 models/collections and a few basic endpoints for data operations

 #### API design